 - 1-2 tbsp unsalted butter for the skillet

 Add your choice of fruit, powdered sugar or syrup.
-Serve with bacon and eggs.
+Serve this best french toast with bacon and eggs.

 For fresh bread: place up to two slices of bread in the french toast batter and immediately flip it over.
 Flip the bread over and repeat the same steps.